-It is very important that we have your most up-to-date address!
-You must make sure we have your current address.
+It is very important that we have your most up-to-date address so that we can keep you current on the status of your case.
 If you have moved recently or are planning to move, please call our Customer Service Center at (720) 944-2960 or call your assigned technician as soon as possible to give us your new address.

 The amount of child support ordered might be changed if one or more of the following has happened:

 Either parent can request a review of the Child Support Order.
 To modify an order, we use a “review and adjustment” process.
-The first step in that process is gathering information from both parents about income and expenses or other financial obligations.
+The first step in that process is gathering information from both parents about income and expenses.
 We may ask either or both parent(s) to come to our offices during the review process.

 We will review all information provided to determine if there is good cause for modifying the order.
 If we decide it’s in the child or children’s best interest(s) to change the order, we will recalculate the monthly child support payment using the Colorado Child Support Guidelines.
 Both parents will have the opportunity to provide input during the process.

 Your current child support order is still in effect while your request is being reviewed and child support payments must continue to be made until a new order has been approved.

 Requesting a Review

 Send your request in writing to the technician who is handling your case.

 Please include the following information as part of your request: